jlevente/MiamiOSM-buildings/README.md

 ```

 Now, it's a good idea to create smaller subsets of the data for testing.
 Let's limit the area to Downtown and create some tables for the truncated data.
-Run the following query for each imported table (except for OSM buildings if you extracted them with `data_prep/get_recent_osm_buildings.py`).
+Run the following query for each imported table.

 ```sqlgeomfield
 create table large_buildings_test as (